March 1982 Palestinian general strike: Historical assessments

 In 1986, University of North Texas historian Emile Sahliyeh wrote that the pro-Jordanian elite that had dominated Palestinian politics in the 1960s lost most of their influence in the 1970s with the ascent of the PLO, whose members were younger, more educated, more urban, and more strongly nationalist.
 As a result, Sahliyeh wrote, Israeli policies became significantly more restrictive through the late-1970s and early 1980s, adopting an "iron fist" policy of suppressing Palestinian nationalism, while increasing censorship of Palestinian newspapers, regularly closing Palestinian universities that were hotbeds of nationalist sentiment, blocking approval and funding for Palestinian municipal projects, and eventually disbanding nationalist Palestinian councils.
 Ultimately, according to Sahliyeh, "although Israel's policy of creating a rural-based ? [sic] Palestinian leadership had failed, it nevertheless undermined the political power of the West Bank nationalist elite."
+Amal Jamal of Tel Aviv University wrote in 2005 that the outlawing of the National Guidance Committee and the disbandments "gave further evidence of Israel's intent to inhibit any Palestinian initiative aimed at consolidating a local leadership that swore allegiance to the PLO.
+Political activity on a national level was thus crippled, and a massive process of deinstitutionalisation ensued that influenced all aspects of Palestinian life.
+Any civil, cultural, or unionist activity on the regional level that might have national political implications was either put under severe control or emptied of content."

 In 1995, Rex Brynen of McGill University wrote that, as a result of the loss of influence over city councils and its bases in Lebanon in 1982, the PLO turned towards grassroots organising as the 1980s continued, resulting in "the level of popular organisation grew dramatically in the form of student, trade union, and women's organizations.
 Such organisation (and the diffuse local leaderships they spawned) proved far more resistant to Israeli countermeasures than the earlier reliance on a relatively small number of public nationalist figures," and which would ultimately "provide much of the organisational underpining for the Intifada."
+Eitan Alimi of the Hebrew University of Jerusalem wrote in 2003 that the disbandments "practically demolished the most important factor that acted as a buffer between the population and the occupier...
+Israeli attempts to substitute the mayors for the Village Leagues and later on for other notable figures were to no avail.
+By then, the vacuum created was soon to be occupied by grassroots activists who lent support to the population, expanding their organizational network to meet their daily needs."